Terminally Ill Adults (End of Life) Bill: Debate

 The Starmer ministry took a neutral stance on the bill, so Labour MPs had a free vote.
 The secretary of state for energy and climate change, Ed Miliband, said he supported the bill.
-The secretary of state for justice, Shabana Mahmood, and the secretary of state for health and social care, Wes Streeting, said they oppose the bill with the latter arguing people feel an obligation to die.
+The secretary of state for justice, Shabana Mahmood, and the secretary of state for health and social care, Wes Streeting, said they oppose the bill with the latter arguing people would feel an obligation to die.
 Starmer did not publicly announce his voting intention prior to the second reading, and voted in favour of the bill as did 15 members of his cabinet, while eight voted against.

 Leader of the Conservative Party, Kemi Badenoch, Leader of the Liberal Democrats, Ed Davey, and Reform UK leader, Nigel Farage voted against the bill.
 Davey said it would be a free vote for his party's MPs, but argued that the terminally ill can have a good standard of living and that elderly people may feel pressure from family members to commit assisted suicide.
 He said that there should be more investment in palliative care.
 80% of Conservative MPs voted against the bill but a majority of Liberal Democrat MPs supported the bill, as did three of Reform's four other MPs.
 In the bill's third and final reading most Reform UK MPs voted against the bill, with three voting against it (including party leader, Nigel Farage), while two for.

 The mother of the house, Diane Abbott of Labour, and the father of the house, Edward Leigh of the Conservatives, wrote a joint op-ed in The Guardian opposing the bill.
 They pointed out that the Assisted Dying (No 2) Bill 2015 was published seven weeks before MPs voted on it, whereas this bill was published eighteen days ahead of its second reading; combined with a plethora of newly-elected MPs, they argued that the process was flawed and did not give the bill proper scrutiny.
 They said that unlike wealthy individuals who have stable finances and good palliative care in cases of terminal illness, poor people who may struggle to pay for social care may feel obliged to die to maintain finances for their family, or feel unintended pressure to proceed with assisted dying as they are taking up a valuable bed in the hospital.
 They concluded that health and social care needs improvement, in particular palliative care.